 1] Boot into Safe Mode

 You can boot your computer into Safe Mode, and log in with a working Admin account.
-If it’s your admin account which caused the problem, make sure to create an Admin account first.
+If it’s your admin account that caused the problem, make sure to create an Admin account first.
 Login after rebooting into the account, and then log off.
 Reboot your machine normally and see if the problem is resolved for you.

 2] Repair corrupt user profile using Registry